Munshi

 Who can read my WhatsApp messages?

 Your bridge — the private process that builds your briefings — and nobody else.
 Message bodies are AES-256-GCM encrypted at rest with a key unique to your account; the database stores ciphertext, isolated to your namespace behind per-user security rules.
 Gemini sees plaintext at the moment of summarisation (it has to, to summarise) and doesn't train on it.
 No human reads your messages, and nothing is mined, aggregated, or shared.
+All data is encrypted on our servers, and every connection is secured with TLS (SSL).
 More details.

 How do I disconnect or delete everything?